kenmccann/advanced-tier-offering/README.md

 4. Highlight how the image scan results are presented within Jenkins CI as part of the completed job ID and that it’s an HTML representation of the CI/CD scan step which is also present in the Images > CI/CD scans within the UI.
 This is  covered in the documenation site page  here
 5. Using the Image Scan Webhook to send scan results and integrate with [Postee](https://github.com/aquasecurity/postee) to provide image build notifications.

-This provides integration between Aqua and several backend systems where a customer would like their developer team(s) to receive scan results and alerts for
+This provides integration between Aqua and several backend systems where a customer would like their developer team(s) to receive scan results and alerts for images delivered to Slack, Microsoft Teams, Email, ServiceNow & Jira.
+Additional webhook integrations can be added as well as rules for alerting based on specific image criti

 ### Aqua SSO  and  SAML  Integration
 Aqua  Enterprise SaaS edition  can  easily be integrated  with  a  number of third  party SSO and SAML based IPD  systems.
 We cover the  supported IDP's  and  configuration methods in our [documentation](https://docs.aquasec.com/docs/saml-authentication-integration#configure-saml-authentication-with-an-idp)  and  you will most likely want  to discuss this with  your customer to get a better understanding  of what their organisational authentication system is  and how they can work beyond having  to configure local user access from the get-go.